Students with interest in auditioning for scholarship or majoring in dance must complete an additional application by visiting getacceptd.com/coker

 In keeping with the mission of Coker College and the Dance, Music and Theatre Department, the Dance Program is committed to providing a well-rounded, student centered learning experience rich in dance technique, choreography, theory, and performance.
 Grounded in engaged teaching, our faculty create an environment that encourages students to cultivate their technical, artistic, creative, and scholarly abilities.
 Study in dance as an academic discipline integrates inquiry and theory to develop skills in observation, critical thinking, problem solving, and evaluation.
-We believe each student has the potential to reach their goals as a performer, choreographer, dance educator, movement therapist/analyst, or dance advocate.
+We believe each student has the potential to reach their goals as a performer, choreographer, dance educator, or dance advocate.
 We strive to develop thoughtful and active artists in the classroom, studio, and world.

 The core of the dance major consists of 39 semester hours in modern and ballet techniques, composition, dance history, improvisation, dance science, rhythmic analysis, and other supporting courses.

 The BA degree in dance is designed for students wishing to pursue broad-based dance-related careers.
 Graduates with this degree may go on to teach in dance studios, graduate study, arts administration, or performance careers.
 This degree is also ideal for students interested in a double major or exploring elective courses.

 BACHELOR OF ARTS IN DANCE EDUCATION WITH K-12 TEACHING CERTIFICATION (AUDITION ONLY)